kcaisley/frida/docs/detectors.md

 Hans wrote that $V = Q/C$, which is true, but this seems to imply that having a large cap actually reduces the voltage signal?

-Some variations of the arch. are putting a current source in feedback with $C_{f}$, or placing a AC-coupling capacitor on the input of the amplifier.
+Some variations of the arch. are putting a current source in feedback with $C_{f}$, or placing an AC-coupling capacitor on the input of the amplifier.
 Also, placing something in feedback is a great way to also build a hi-pass filter, which eliminates the leakage baseline, and any left over signal.

 # Images sensors: